Richard Caldwell Brewer

 ”…As I look back (and I often do) the restaurant where we met had little to recommend it except you, sitting across from me, dipping your doughnut in espresso, your hair combed back on one side and over your eye on the other, wearing that quasi cashmere sweater with the inscription “I left my heart in S.F.
 (S.F.
 I took to be San Francisco).
 At that time, I think, your heart was intact and in your possession.
 You didn’t even know that I wanted it.
 I hardly knew it yet, myself.
 What’s become of us since?…."

-His relationship with Wagstaff was professional, beginning with Brewer’s approaches to him while Wagstaff was beginning his museum career at the Wadsworth Atheneum, and sexual.
+His relationship with Wagstaff was professional, beginning with Brewer’s approaches to him while Wagstaff was beginning his museum career as curator at the Wadsworth Atheneum, and sexual.
+Wagstaff became famous for his exhibitions, prescient collecting--he's credited with creating the modern market for photography, and his relationships with photographer Robert Mapplethorpe as lover and promoter, and with poet Patti Smith.
 Wagstaff, in a note, hails him as “Priapus Dick.”
 In another letter, he exudes "….how easy you are to get naked for & the special thrill of intimacy that your sexuality (& you can’t deny that, Baby) inspires.
 It’s also what your paintings do."

 On the West Coast, Brewer knew several writers and poets, including poets Robert Duncan (whose partner was the artist, Jess), Pulitzer Prize-winning Gary Snyder, and the Beat poet Phillip Whalen.
 No doubt he became acquainted with Pauline Kael, who visited him at the Tiburon cottage in Marin County, across the bay from San Francisco, through Duncan—they’d been students together at UC-Berkeley, before dropping out.
 Brewer claimed to have resisted Duncan’s advances, telling him he had "quite a nice boyfriend in Jess already."
 But elsewhere he writes that Snyder and Bell would have been his ideal partners (“Where was love?”), had they been available.
 (Both, unfortunately for Brewer, were straight.)
 Evidence of his self-confidence and pluck: Brewer drew patrons of bars and cafes for pay, sometimes accompanied by Beat artist, Robert LaVigne, and claimed to have supported himself this way even, in the early '50s.